beiller/beiller.github.io/resume.md

 ### Shopify
 #### Optimization Engineering (Dev Manager)
 ##### Nov 2022 - Jun 2023
-- Manage a team of 5 engineers specializing working on optimization problems in Shopify Logistics
-- Lead a team of 5 working closely with data science on ML related initiatives
+- Manage a team of 5 engineers specializing working on optimization problems in Shopify Logistics working closely with data science on ML related initiatives
 - Organizing burst / event planning for geographically diverse team in the East / West cost of USA / Canada
-#### Sr. Developer
+#### Operations Research (Senior Developer)
 ##### Apr 2022 - Nov 2022
 - Working in operations research team doing optimization and modelling
 - Team lead working closely with data science on implementing placement algorithms
-- Developed network simulation software which used to compare placement algorithms and work out estimated time to results for our new placement implementation
+- Developed network simulation software which was used to compare placement algorithms and work out estimated time to results for our new placement implementation
-- Provide software best practise and guidance for data science teams
+- Provide software best practise and guidance for data science teams writing code
-- Mentour junior engineers and making them comfortable shipping PRs
+- Mentor junior engineers and making them comfortable shipping PRs

 ### Uplift
 #### Senior Software Engineer